jamescherti/persist-text-scale.el/README.md

 This category-based behavior can be further customized by assigning a function to the `persist-text-scale-buffer-category-function` variable.
 The function determines how buffers are categorized by returning a category identifier (string) based on the buffer's context.
 Buffers within the same category will share the same text scale.

+If this enhances your workflow, please show your support by **⭐ starring persist-text-scale on GitHub** to help more Emacs users discover its benefits.

 ## Features

 - Lightweight and efficient, requiring minimal configuration.